albertkuo/albertkuo.github.io/index.md

 <br>

-I am a PhD student in the biostatistics department at Johns Hopkins University working with Cristian Tomasetti.
-I graduated from the University of Chicago with a bachelor's in math and statistics.
-When I'm not busy with school, I'm usually sleeping, reading, or watching tennis.
+I am a PhD student in the [Department of Biostatistics][https://www.jhsph.edu/departments/biostatistics/index.html] at Johns Hopkins University.
+I received my bachelor's in math and statistics from the University of Chicago.
+In my spare time, you are likely to find me reading, watching tennis, or sleeping.